xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 String s = greeting.substring(0, 3);
 ```

-The second parameter of substring is the  rst position that you do not want to copy.
+The second parameter of substring is the first position that you do not want to copy.

 -